grindtildeath/timesheet/hr_timesheet_rounded/readme/CONFIGURE.rst

 Please refer to `odoo.tools.float_utils.float_round` to understand the difference.

-* Timesheet invoicing factor in percentage
+* Timesheet rounding factor (percentage)

-When granularity is not defined you can round by a fixed %.
+When round unit is not defined you can round by a fixed %.

+When using both a factor and a percentage, the percentage will be applied first:

+  result = round(amount * percentage, unit)